Resonant states reveal strong light-matter coupling in nanophotonic cavities: Introduction

-In this work, we \cmnt{distinguish} weak and strong light-matter coupling at complex frequencies.
-Our analysis is based on the \RSsintro/ --- also known as \QNMslong/, decaying states, natural modes, etc. --- constituting a natural framework to describe photonic resonances.
+In this work, we distinguish weak and strong light-matter coupling at complex frequencies.
+Our analysis is based on the \RSsintro/ -- also known as \QNMslong/, decaying states, natural modes, etc. -- constituting a natural framework to describe photonic resonances.
 Unlike probing the optical response under some illumination at real frequencies, the study of the \RSs/ allows an explicit determination of the resonance frequencies and the damping rates of the hybrid structure, without the need for any fitting to optical spectra.
-In contrast to previous studies~\cite{christ2003a, canales_polaritonic_nodate, carlson_strong_2021, muljarov_resonant-state_2016, sehmi_applying_2020}, we derive \cmnt{for the first time} an effective Hamiltonian that explicitly shows the degree of mixing between the material resonances and a single \RS/ of the bare photonic resonator \cmnt{directly from macroscopic Maxwell's equations}, yielding a closed-form expression for the coupling rate.
-Crucially, we discover that, unlike conventional coupled-oscillator models, light-matter coupling also introduces an additional spectral shift of the bare photonic eigenfrequency.